U.S. troops guarding nuclear missiles took LSD, Air Force records show

 WASHINGTON -- One airman said he felt paranoia.
 Another marveled at the vibrant colors.
-A third admitted, "I absolutely just loved altering my mind."
-Meet service members entrusted with guarding nuclear missiles that are among the most powerful in America's arsenal.
+A third Air Force member admitted, "I absolutely just loved altering my mind."
+Meet service members entrusted with guarding nuclear missiles that are among the most powerful in America's arsenal who used LSD both on and off base.

 Air Force records obtained by The Associated Press show they bought, distributed and used the hallucinogen LSD and other mind-altering illegal drugs as part of a ring that operated undetected for months on a highly secure military base in Wyoming.
 After investigators closed in, one airman deserted to Mexico.